CYANH1LL/Membership-protocol/README.md

 Completeness : Every none faulty process detects every node join, failure and leave.

 Accuracy of failure detection : When there are no message losses and message delays are small, all failures are detected.
 When there are message losses, completeness is satisfied and accuracy is high.

+### Test

+There is a grader script GraderNew.sh.
+It tests your implementation of membership protocol in 3 scenarios.

+Single node failure

+Multiple node failure

+Single node failure under a lossy network.

+	$ chmod +x GraderNew.sh
+	$ ./GraderNew.sh